Marketing BA (Hons)

 On this course you can:

-- Tailor your studies by choosing units that match your career aspirations, strengths and interests
+- Tailor your studies by choosing modules that match your career aspirations, strengths and interests

 - Learn from experienced marketeers who have worked across many business sectors